DenDanilkov/task-manager-test/Readme.md

-to launch Project go to server folder and run 'yarn start' or 'yarn dev' then go to client and run 'yarn start'
+to launch Project go to server folder and run 'yarn start' or 'yarn dev', then go to client and run 'yarn start'